 The Uncomfortable Truth

-I’m okay with that trade-off.
+I’m fine with that trade-off.
 Are you?